pipidog/ImageModelZoo/models/XceptionNet.md

 the exit flow of Xception is sconv-sconv-maxpool-sconv-sconv.
 Therefore, you need 4 filter numbers for each sconv.

+**dropout_rate**, float or None
+the original paper use a dropout layer right before final regression layer. the suggested dropout_rate is 0.5 for ImageNet.
+Use None if you don't want it.

 **l2_weight**, float, default = 1e-4
 l2 penality add to all Conv or SConv layers.